mscook/SeqFindR/README.rst

 **We have only tested SeqFindR on linux systems.** There has been some success with `MacOSX`_.

-Please see the `changelog`_ for most recent changes/fixes/enhancements.
+Best use "git log" for a changelog as the `changelog`_ for most recent changes/fixes/enhancements may not be up to date.

 Requirements